splunk/public-o11y-docs/gdi/opentelemetry/components/mongodb-receiver.rst

 The receiver collects stats with MongoDB's ``dbStats`` and ``serverStatus`` commands, and uses the golang mongo driver.
 See more at :new-page:`Mongo Go driver documentation <https://github.com/mongodb/mongo-go-driver>`.

-.. note:: Out-of-the-box dashboards and navigators are not supported for the MongoDB receiver yet, but are planned for a future release.
+.. note:: Out-of-the-box dashboards and navigators aren't supported for the MongoDB receiver yet, but are planned for a future release.

 Prerequisites
 ======================